 Q: Jeff, I think the dealer is trying to scam me with their extended warranty.
 Got any tips?

-Yes, read our guide on Extended Warranty Buying Tips and Scams To Avoid.
+Yes, click on the following link to read our complete guide on buying an Extended Warranty.
 It covers everything you need to know to buy a warranty, avoid scams, save hundreds or even thousands of dollars, how to tell if a warranty company has the ability to pay your claims, warning signs, traps to avoid and more.

 Q: Jeff, I need info on used cars, got any tips for me?